 This three-day series focuses on effective teaching and learning required to meet the increased rigor of state standards and current assessments.
 We align what educators already know with what they need to learn about developing the habits of mind their students need for success with mathematics.
-Participants will leave each course with instructional skills and strategies they can use in their classrooms immediately.
+Participants will leave each day of this three-day course with instructional skills and strategies they can use in their classrooms immediately.

 Students need to build a deep understanding of mathematics and use that understanding to reason about problems, make sense of new learning, and communicate their thinking to others.
 This full-day course is designed to introduce participants to the processes and habits of mind students need to develop, with particular emphasis on the role of reasoning and discourse in mathematics.
 During this course, teachers will engage in reasoning and discourse, and discuss the implications for their students.
 In addition, they analyze the complexity of mathematical tasks and consider strategies for transforming grade-level tasks to increase the level of rigor.

 Participants gain a deeper understanding of instruction of procedural fluency beyond merely the ability to memorize procedures and apply them with little understanding.
 In addition, teachers will learn strategies to support students in representing ideas visually, symbolically, and verbally, as well as strategies for helping students make connections between these different representations.